groenator/iptvboss-docker/README.md

 # IPTVBoss VNC Docker Image

-- This Docker image provides a VNC server with the IPTVBoss [BETA application](https://github.com/walrusone/iptvboss-release/releases/latest).
+- This Docker image provides a VNC server with the [IPTVBoss application](https://github.com/walrusone/iptvboss-release/releases/latest).
 - IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
 You can customize its configuration and settings.
-- Users can play videos with audio enabled by default.
 - It includes the option to configure Cronitor to monitor the local cron jobs.
 View the instructions below to enable Cronitor monitoring.
 - rclone is also installed in the container to allow users to sync their IPTVBoss data to a cloud storage provider.